KacyUmana/cse15l-lab-reports/LabReport4.md

 ![Log in Image](log-in-ieng6.png)

 Keys Pressed: `Ctrl R` `s` `<enter>`
-In order to save time from writing out the whole command for logging in to ieng6, I used `Ctrl R` and typed the beginning letter to the command `s` which autocompleted to `ssh cs15fa23fd@ieng6.ucsd.edu`.
+In order to save time from writing out the whole command for logging in to ieng6, I used `Ctrl R` to search through my command history and typed the beginning letter to the command `s` which autocompleted to `ssh cs15fa23fd@ieng6.ucsd.edu`.
 I then pressed `<enter>` to execute the command and log in to ieng6.

 ## Clone Fork to Repository
 ![Clone Fork Rep Image](clone-fork.png)